OpenMobileAlliance/githubpages-doc-guidelines/content/en/RowButtonGrid.md

 `cols`:
 * this property doesn't have any value, it is followed by the header of the column as well as the `items` inserted in the column as `cells`
 * the properties listed below define the content per column.
-To add more than one column repite these set of properties, indented to the right of the property `cols`
+To add more than one column repeat these set of properties, indented to the right of the property `cols`
   * `title`:
     * it provides a *bold* title at the top of the column
   * `subtitle`: